Neural Control Systems: Introduction

 Historically, the study of control systems has mainly been focusing on linear control systems, although advancements in nonlinear analysis paved the way to nonlinear control system theory (\cite{sontag98}).
 Within the latter, the class of bilinear control systems has allowed for a rich yet simple theory, with several applications (\cite{elliott09} and the literature within).
 It has to be stressed, however, that the focus of the literature has mostly been on state spaces in $\mathds{R}^n$.
 In addition, the link between machine learning theory and control theory has yet to be fully explored, as it mostly relies on numerical approximations to date.
-There are exceptions. \cite{NEURIPS2020} propose to integrate optimal control theory into an end-to-end learning process, leading to an optimal-control-informed learning framework; their work is however limited to $\mathds{R}^n$ and to linear systems.
+There are exceptions. \cite{NEURIPS2020} propose to integrate optimal control theory into an end-to-end learning process, leading to an optimal-control-informed learning framework.
+Their work is however limited to $\mathds{R}^n$ and to linear systems.
 Furthermore, theory on control systems on Hilbert spaces exists, but it is largely related to the stability properties of the system (see for example \cite{feintuch2012robust}) and to its controllability (\cite{slemrod1974note}), and, again, mostly in the linear case.
-Furthermore, the focus of the literature of control systems in Hilbert spaces is usually distant from that of function learning, which represents instead a key part of this work.
+Not only is the focus of our approach on Hilbert spaces and on function learning, but the system that we consider is also a nonlinear one, making our approach a considerable extension of the existing literature in the field.

-This paper contributes to the literature by linking machine learning and control theory.
-On the one hand, the control system is used to parametrise the approximating function as part of the learning task; on the other hand, we show that the methodology accommodates classical results in control theory, extending them to Hilbert spaces.
-Unlike reinforcement learning, which shares the goal of bridging the gap between machine learning and control theory, the control system with which we work is deterministic; in addition, it is in discrete time, and is shown to successfully scale to higher dimensions.
+Our paper contributes to the literature by linking machine learning and control theory.
+On the one hand, the control system is used to parametrise the approximating function as part of the learning task; on the other hand, we show that our approach accommodates classical results in control theory, extending them to Hilbert spaces.
+Unlike reinforcement learning, which shares the goal of bridging the gap between machine learning and control theory, the control system with which we work is deterministic.
+In addition, it is in discrete time, and is shown to successfully scale to higher dimensions.
 Lastly, the algorithms that we propose are versatile enough to be adapted to a wide range of learning tasks.